Program Description | Downloads & Related Links | Contact Information

 - General Blight evidenced by the inclusion of any portion of the nominated area in an urban

-- Abatement or reduction in occupation taxes, regulatory fees, building inspection fees, and
+- Local abatement or reduction in occupation taxes, regulatory fees, building inspection fees, and

 other fees that would otherwise be imposed on qualifying business -- OCGA §36-88-9(a)